Re-imagining Economics Instruction with genAI

 ## 🎯 Results

 This presentation created a foundation for economics faculty and students to engage with genAI.
-They reported having a new sense of what they could do, where to begin, and having generated some ideas of what to focus on.
-Attendance was 10-15 in-person and more online.
+They reported having a new sense of what they could do, where to begin, and had generated ideas about what to focus on.
+Attendance was 10–15 in person, with additional participants online.

 ## Resources